 Another useful AI bot, Onebar collates all your typed information and makes it available in Q&A format for your team.

-This enables you to avoid repeat questions from team members and streamline the workflow.
+This enables you to avoid repeat questions from your colleagues and streamline the workflow.
 It also seeks out gaps in your existing knowledge and creates the missing content automatically.
 With multiple language support, it makes sure that teams of many nationalities are all on the same page.

 As a well-established piece of file-sharing software, Dropbox has long since earned its reputation as a standard in collaborative working.

 With this addon for Slack, users can utilize this powerful cloud-based file sharing platform with ease, directly in Slack itself.
 Send and receive files, and search for files directly using this app.
-A great benefit of this addon is the ability to share files directly through messages on Slack.
+A great benefit of this Slack integration is the ability to share files directly through messages.

 This Slack app makes it simple to keep track of what each team member is currently working on.

 It can often be difficult keeping track of multiple workers in multiple ways, but BusyOn makes it easy, displaying all the relevant information in one place directly on Slack.
-Not only this, but team members can provide updates directly through this same system.
+Not only this, but your colleagues can provide updates directly through this same system.